celiakwan/hyperledger-fabric-softhsm/README.md

 ##### Hyperledger Fabric Config Files
 ###### Fabric CA Server
-Replace the `bccsp` section in `fabric-ca-server-config.yaml` with the following for peer and orderer's CAs.
+Replace the `bccsp` section in `fabric-ca-server-config.yaml` with the following for peer org CAs and orderer org CAs.
 ```
 bccsp:
     default: PKCS11